[Solved]: User Defined Type Not Defined in Excel VBA: 2 Quick Methods

 I hope you get the point.
 VBA could not recognize the variable type “strng”, that’s why it considered it as a new variable type and thought you have defined it somewhere.
 But when it found you have not declared it anywhere, it raised an error.

-This is another cause behind this error.
-That is a lack of proper referencing.
-Sometimes we use some objects in our codes that need proper referencing from the Visual Basic Reference box.
-Otherwise, VBA doesn’t recognize the object.
+Use some objects in our codes that need proper referencing from the Visual Basic Reference box.
+The VBA doesn’t recognize the object.

 Look at the following VBA code.